doeixd/effectively/docs/error-handling.md

-// The top-level workflow has a comprehensive safety net. const safeOrderWorkflow = withErrorBoundary( pipe(createOrderWorkflow, chargeAndInvoiceWorkflow), // pipe is used to chain tasks [
+// The top-level workflow has a comprehensive safety net. const safeOrderWorkflow = withErrorBoundary( createWorkflow(createOrderWorkflow, chargeAndInvoiceWorkflow), // createWorkflow is used to chain tasks [
     // The handlers are ordered by specificity. handleQueryError,       // Most specific.